ponylang/ponylang-website/content/blog/last-week-in-pony-011424.md

 If you see Greg pop up in the Zulip asking beginner questions, please do jump in and give him a hand if no one else is around.

-Adrian and Sean both this that Pony has many features that make it a great teaching language and we'd love to see Greg pick up Pony for his latest work.
+Adrian and Sean both think that Pony has many features that make it a great teaching language and we'd love to see Greg pick up Pony for his latest work.

 ## Releases